laravel/docs/eloquent-serialization.md

     }

 Once the attribute has been added to the `appends` list, it will be included in both the model's array and JSON representations.
 Attributes in the `appends` array will also respect the `visible` and `hidden` settings configured on the model.

+<a name="date-serialization"></a>
+## Date Serialization

+Laravel extends the [Carbon](https://github.com/briannesbitt/Carbon) date library in order to provide convenient customization of Carbon's JSON serialization format.
+To customize how all Carbon dates throughout your application are serialized, use the `Carbon::serializeUsing` method.
+The `serializeUsing` method accepts a Closure which returns a string representation of the date for JSON serialization:

+    use Illuminate\Support\Carbon;

+    Carbon::serializeUsing(function ($carbon) {
+        return $carbon->format('U');
+    });